 When you’ll be out in the elements, preparation is vital!.
 The right equipment will make all the difference in the world.
 Here’s what you need to think about packing for a camping trip in the rain:

-Waterproof Jacket: Even if you’re going camping in the summer, you’ll need a waterproof jacket you can wear over layers.
+Waterproof Jacket: Even if you’re going on a camping trip in the summer, you’ll need a waterproof jacket you can wear over layers.
 If it’s a cool-season, you’ll need your jacket to be both warm and waterproof.
 Imagine that early morning/late night trek to the bathroom and then plan your coat!

 Moisture-Wicking Layers: If you get wet when you’re wearing cotton clothes, you’ll get cold fast as cotton soaks up water like a sponge.
 It takes forever and a day to dry too.
-Do yourself a huge favour and leave your cotton clothes at home.
-Stick to fabrics which wick moisture away from your skin to keep you dry.
+Leave your cotton clothes at home and stick to fabrics that wick moisture away from your skin to keep you dry.
 The best

 Walking Boots and Wellies/Crocs: If you want to avoid the misery of cold, wet feet and soggy socks, packing the right footwear is essential.
 Take it from a girl who loves shoes – camping is the time for substance over style!